bolner/SteelseriesAnimGif/README.md

-First install the `.net core` runtime environment, then just pass the path to the text file as the first parameter, when executing the app in the command line:
+First install the `.net core` runtime environment, then just pass the path to the text file as the first parameter, when executing the app on the command line:

     dotnet run samples/bits.txt

-It will create a file in the same folder and with the same name but with '.gif' extension.
+It will create an animation in the same folder and with the same name but with '.gif' extension.